 The Food Safety Information Council Ltd is a health promotion charity and the national voice for science-based, consumer-focused food safety information in Australia.
 We aim to reduce the number of Australians getting sick from food poisoning by providing simple, easy to follow consumer information on the handling, storage and preparation of food.
 A study by Food Standards Australia New Zealand and the Australian National University in 2022 estimated there are 4.67 million cases of food poisoning in Australia each year that result in 47,900 hospitalisations, 38 deaths and a cost to the economy of $2.1 billion.

 The Council was founded in 1997 as the Food Safety Campaign Group and incorporated in 2001 as the Food Safety Information Council.
 We are a health promotion charity ACN 614 547 241 and a company partially limited by guarantee ABN 58008715647.
 Our members include state and territory health and food safety agencies, local government, and leading professional, industry and community organisations.

 The Council’s major activity is Australian Food Safety Week held annually in the second week of November.

-The Council Chair is Rachelle Williams.
-Previous Chairs have been Professor Michael Eyles, Professor Tom McMeekin, Mr Barry Shay and Mr Bruce Bevan.
+The Council Chair is Cathy Moir.
+Previous Chairs have been Rachelle Williams, Professor Michael Eyles, Professor Tom McMeekin, Mr Barry Shay and Mr Bruce Bevan.
 Meet our Executive.

 Council Membership is open to any organisation with an interest in promoting safe food handling practices for consumers.

 Sponsorship of Council material and events is welcomed.

 Why do we care?